ktrnthsnr/Book-Search-Engine/README.md

     - $ `npm start`
 - The default browser will open the development server to your localhost, at `http://localhost:3000/`

 - If npm start requires additional npm packages, the client side dependencies are located at /client/package.json.
-Installations are listed above.
+See installations for more info.

 ## Testing